M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 * **Background operations must not be used in applications that support Multi-Server Mode**.
 Instead, you must alter your code to use one of the [task queue approaches](#task-queues) instead.

-* Your application must ensure that configuration changes are [pushed from the server the change was made on, to all appropriate M-Files servers](#configuration-changes)

 * *If you are not using the Vault Application Framework Multi-Server Mode template (e.g. you are upgrading/converting an existing application)*, then your [`appdef.xml` must be manually updated](#appdefxml-changes).

 ### Task queues